247sathish/AndroidPreparation/README.md

 In Android, there are several protection levels that can be assigned to permissions:

-1.Normal: These permissions pose minimal risk to the user's privacy or the device's operation.
+1.`Normal:` These permissions pose minimal risk to the user's privacy or the device's operation.

  			Normal Permissions:INTERNET,SET_ALARM,SET_WALLPAPER,BLUETOOTH,ACCESS_NETWORK_STATE,ACCESS_WIFI_STATE

-2.Dangerous: These permissions pose a potential risk to the user's privacy or the device's operation, and therefore require the user to grant the permission explicitly.
+2.`Dangerous:` These permissions pose a potential risk to the user's privacy or the device's operation, and therefore require the user to grant the permission explicitly.

 			Dangerous Permissions:READ_CALENDAR,WRITE_CALENDAR,CAMERA,ACCESS_FINE_LOCATION,ACCESS_COARSE_LOCATION,SEND_SMS,RECEIVE_SMS

-3.Signature: These permissions are automatically granted to apps signed with the same certificate as the app requesting the permission.
+3.`Signature:` These permissions are automatically granted to apps signed with the same certificate as the app requesting the permission.

 			Signature Permissions:BIND_AUTOFILL_SERVICE,BIND_ACCESSIBILITY_SERVICE,BIND_INPUT_METHOD,BIND_WALLPAPER,READ_VOICEMAIL,WRITE_VOICEMAIL

-4.Signature Or System: These permissions are automatically granted to apps signed with the same certificate as the app requesting the permission, or to apps pre-installed on the system image.
+4.`Signature Or System:` These permissions are automatically granted to apps signed with the same certificate as the app requesting the permission, or to apps pre-installed on the system image.

-5.System: These permissions are only available to apps pre-installed on the system image.
+5.`System:` These permissions are only available to apps pre-installed on the system image.

 ### What are the differences between Dalvik and ART?

-DALVIK VIRTUAL MACHINE
+#### DALVIK VIRTUAL MACHINE

 DVM converts bytecode every time you launch a specific app.

-ANDROID RUN TIME
+#### ANDROID RUN TIME

 ART converts it just once at the time of app installation.
 That makes CPU execution easier.
 Improved battery life due to faster execution.